My school is not in the list, what should I do?

 Is there a deadline for students to register by and is there a cost for them?

-Because of our sponsor, the Rogers Department of Electrical & Computer Engineering at the University of Toronto, there is no charge for students to participate.
-There is no "official" deadline for interested students to register.
-In fact even on the day of the contest, a school can manually add students using the form which is found at the bottom of the contest management page.
-After a student has been added, his/her name will appear with a "student ID" which they will need in order to write the contest.
+Because of our sponsor, the Faculty of Applied Science and Engineering at the University of Toronto, there is no charge for students to participate.
+There is no "official" deadline for interested students to register that is set by us.
+Even on the day of the contest, a school can manually add students using the form which is found at the bottom of the current contests management page.
+After a student has been added, their name will appear with a "student ID" which they will need in order to write the contest.
 It is recommended that contest coordinators set a deadline for their students to register that suits their organizational needs at their school.
-Since is this a web-based contest, the ability to have late registrants is a bit of a benefit.
+Since is this a web-based contest, the ability to have last-minute registrants is a benefit.

 Is it easier to administer the computer-based contest or the paper-based contest?